japila-books/apache-spark-internals/docs/history-server/JsonProtocol.md

 sparkEventFromJson...FIXME

-sparkEventFromJson is used when ReplayListenerBus is requested to xref:spark-history-server:ReplayListenerBus.adoc#replay[replay].
+sparkEventFromJson is used when ReplayListenerBus is requested to spark-history-server:ReplayListenerBus.md#replay[replay].

 == [[logStartToJson]] logStartToJson Utility